Inspection outcome: Standards met

 Pharmacy context

 The pharmacy is located next to a supermarket, in the centre of a busy market town.
 There are several other pharmacies in the surrounding area and a GP surgery is also close-by.
 The pharmacy dispenses NHS prescriptions.
-It provides medicines in multi-compartment compliance aid packs to help make sure people take them at the correct time and it delivers medicines to people who are housebound.
-The pharmacy offers several other NHS services including a local minor ailments service.
+It provides medicines in multi-compartment compliance aid packs to help make sure people take them at the correct time.
+The pharmacy offers several other NHS services including a minor ailments service, blood pressure checks and contraceptive services.

 Inspection summary findings